vidhanmangla/elliptic-curve-digital-signature-algorithm-node/readme.md

 ## Elliptic Curve Digital Signature Algorithm Node
-This project is an example of using a client and server to facilitate transfers between different addresses.
-By using Elliptic Curve Digital Signatures, the server only allows transfers that have been signed for by the person who owns the associated address.
+This project is an example of using a client and server to facilitate transfers between different ethereum addresses.
+By using Elliptic Curve Digital Signatures, the server only allows transfers that have been signed for by the person who owns the associated metamask address.

 _NOTE_: This is my submission for 'Alchemy University Ethereum Developer Bootcamp - Week 1 Project'.